LEODPEN/BetterBuilder/README.md

 public class Student {
     @IgnoreSet
     private String 牛;
     @IgnoreGet
     private Integer 年;
     @IgnoreGet
     @IgnoreSet
     private Student 大;
     private List<Boolean> 吉;

 }
 ```
-It is for those fields that aren't allowed to be changed or accessed after
+It is for those **fields that aren't allowed to be changed or accessed after
-initialization.
+initialization**.

 ## Todo list